fruitTheory/Chess/README.md

 # Chess-Ai

 Initial idea is to create a simple chess 'ai' that can play at a very basic level.
 Choosing C++ for its object-oriented workflow, and to learn as well.
-Though the overlooked challenge of actually creating the game will take some time first.
+The overlooked challenge of actually creating the game will take some time first.
 ## Features